-"Agitate - Educate – Legislate” was the slogan of the Women’s Christian Temperance Union, which advocated the prohibition of alcohol.
-Established in 1874 in Ohio, later became a national movement which included a group in Virginia.
-The Women’s Christian Temperance Union (WCTU) joined the fight for Prohibition, with a special emphasis placed on women and children.
+"Agitate – Educate – Legislate” was the slogan of the Woman’s Christian Temperance Union, which advocated the prohibition of alcohol.
+Established in 1874 in Ohio, the union became a national movement and Virginia women established a state chapter in 1883.
+The Woman’s Christian Temperance Union (WCTU) placed a special emphasis on encouraging women and children to support prohibition.
 The WCTU saw alcohol abuse as especially harmful in the home, where its effects could lead to impoverishment and endanger the lives of children or women.
 At the time, women did not have many legal rights and their families were often at the mercy of their husbands or fathers.
-The stated goal of the WCTU was “protection of the home” which appeal to some women who were concerned about the potential effects of alcohol on family life.
-The WCTU first followed the path of other temperance societies, encouraging adults and children to sign pledges of “Capital T total,” or “teetotal” as well as abstaining from alcohol consumption.
-Although the pledge campaigns were successful, the WCTU became concerned that this voluntary program would not affect those most in need and so they started to push for government intervention in the form of Prohibition legislation.
+The stated goal of the WCTU was “protection of the home,” which appealed to many women.
+The WCTU first followed the path of other temperance societies, encouraging adults and children to sign pledges of “Capital T total" (or “teetotal”) abstention from consuming alcohol.
+Although the pledge campaigns were successful, the WCTU feared that voluntary pledges were not sufficient and members started to push for government intervention in the form of prohibition legislation.

 In 1879, Frances Willard became president of the WCTU and expanded its scope, moving from moral persuasion to political action.
 Willard's personal motto was "Do Everything," which encouraged many women to become active in a variety of social issues that they believed could be solved with a woman’s perspective.
 By 1896, 25 of the 39 departments of the WCTU addressed non-alcohol-related issues, including women's voting rights, shelters for abused women and children, an eight-hour work day, equal pay for equal work, prison reform, promotion of nutrition and the Pure Food and Drug Act, and world peace.
 In order to achieve these goals, the WCTU was one of the first organizations to actively lobby Congress to promote its progressive agenda.
-In 1901, the WCTU was instrumental in passing a law requiring temperance instruction in all public schools.
+In 1901, the WCTU was instrumental in securing passage of a law requiring temperance instruction in all public schools.
 The 18th Amendment outlawing the manufacture and sale of alcohol was ratified in 1919 and repealed in 1933.